UAE at UN: Want urgent political solution to preserve Sudan

 Crowds lining the streets waved and cheered as the carriage with the Princess of Wales went past

-Strongly rejecting the "ludicrous" allegations levelled by the Permanent Representative of Sudan to the United Nations, the UAE has said it wanted to find an "urgent political solution to preserve" the African country.
+Strongly rejecting the "ludicrous" allegations levelled by the Sudan's Ambassador to the United Nations, the UAE has said it wanted to find an "urgent political solution to preserve" the African country.
 The UAE also expressed its deep concern over the "tragic consequences" of the worsening conflict in Sudan.

 “The reliance on lies, disinformation, and propaganda disseminated by some Sudanese representatives, on behalf of one of the warring factions, and the targeting of the UAE and other nations, aims to blind the international community from the heinous acts being committed on the ground by the warring parties."
-Ambassador Mohamed Abushahab, the Permanent Representative of the UAE to the UN, said on Tuesday.
+Ambassador Mohamed Abushahab, the Permanent Representative of the UAE to the UN, said at the UN Security Council on Tuesday.

 "These disingenuous efforts to divert attention will not deter the UAE from continuing to work with international and regional partners to find an urgent political solution to preserve Sudan and help the Sudanese people."
 Ambassador Abushahab added.